-The parish of Trinity Church Wall Street is committed to protecting the vulnerable and striving for peace and justice in our country.
-We invite all community members, neighbors, and partners to join us as we stand with the oppressed and work for justice.
-Learn about upcoming actions and events.
+As part of our commitment to protecting the vulnerable and striving for justice, we invite all community members, neighbors, and partners to join us as we stand with the oppressed and work for justice.